johnjosephhorton/johnjosephhorton.github.io/README.md

 Both `website.md` and `index.html` are generated files, but they are committed so GitHub Pages can publish the repository without a server-side build.
+`page-markdown.js` packages the same Markdown for the page's copy button and also works when `index.html` is opened directly from the filesystem.
 The HTML footer uses the latest Git commit date locally; the deployment workflow stamps it again from the exact commit being published.